-- (a) Deputy Chief of Police
+- (a) Deputy Chief

 - (b) Patrol Captain

-- (c) Special Operations Captain
+- (c) Investigation Captain

+- (d) Administration Captain

-- (d) On-duty Shift Supervisor
+- (e) On-duty Shift Supervisor

 200.4.2 UNITY OF COMMAND

 The principles of unity of command ensure efficient supervision and control within the Department.
 Generally, each member shall be accountable to one supervisor at any time for a given assignment or responsibility.
 Except where specifically delegated authority may exist by policy or special assignment (e.g., Canine, Bicycle Patrol), any supervisor may temporarily direct any subordinate if an operational necessity exists.